Shōnen manga: Magazines

 Shōnen manga is traditionally published in dedicated manga magazines that specifically target an audience of shōnen.
 At the industry's peak in the mid-1990s, there were 23 total shōnen magazines, which collectively sold 662 million copies in 1995.
 The total manga magazine market that year included 265 magazines, with a total of 1.595 billion copies sold.

 A manga magazine is typically several hundred pages long, and contains over a dozen series or one-shots.
 The largest Japanese shōnen magazines in terms of circulation are Weekly Shōnen Jump by Shueisha, Weekly Shōnen Magazine by Kodansha, and Weekly Shōnen Sunday by Shogakukan; these publishers are also the largest publishers of manga generally.
 The fourth largest magazine, albeit by a significant margin, is Weekly Shōnen Champion by Akita Shoten, which was among the most popular manga magazines in the 1970s and 1980s.

 The magazines CoroCoro Comic and the now-defunct Comic BomBom technically belong to the kodomo (children's manga) demographic, but are often counted as shōnen magazines as they target an audience of school-aged boys.
-A list of the top shōnen magazines by circulation as of 2015 are listed below:
+The following is a list of the top shōnen magazines by circulation during the timespan of April 1 to June 30, 2026.